JSRagman/ATxmega32E5/README.md

 This is my first contact with Atmel's (ok... fine, Microchip's) xmega line.
 To make matters worse, I actually read datasheets and application notes.

-At present, I'm all bound up trying to make ATxmega32e5def.inc correspond to the XMEGA E Manual and the XMEGA E5 Data Sheet.
-I did not expect to encounter many problems.
-Fool.

 I come back here periodically and read the Purpose section, above, just to remind myself...

 ## Development Tools